dannybloe/dzVents/README.md

 ### Iterators
 The domoticz object has three collections (tables): devices, changedDevices and variables.
 In order to make iterating over these collections easier dzVents has two iterator methods so you don't need to use the `pair()` or `ipairs()` function anymore (less code to write):

  1. **forEach(function):** Executes a provided function once per array element.
-The function receives the item in the collection (device or variable) and the key.
+The function receives the item in the collection (device or variable) and the key and the collection itself.
+If you return *false* in the function then the loop is aborted.
  2. **filter(function):** returns items in the collection for which the function returns true.

 Best to illustrate with an example:

 ```
-	domoticz.devices.forEach(function(device)
+	domoticz.devices.forEach(function(device, key)
 		if (device.batteryLevel < 20) then
 			-- do something
 		end